-Our results show different possible molecular disease mechanisms associated with EPHB4 pathogenesis and highlight the importance of further research into the functional and clinical consequences of the disruption of the EPHB4 forward and reverse signaling cascades.
-For some variants, we have shown that the EPHB4 mutant protein is expressed and presented on the membrane of LECs, but that tyrosine kinase activity is reduced, presumably altering the forward signaling (Fig. 3d, left).
-Reverse signaling might be unaffected although this was not investigated here.
-The reduced forward signaling could be due to an antimorphic disease mechanism with a dominant negative effect of the EPHB4 mutant on the WT protein activity.
+Our results show different possible molecular disease mechanisms associated with EPHB4 pathogenesis and highlight the importance of further research into the functional and clinical consequences of the disruption of the EPHB4 forward and reverse signalling cascades.
+For some variants, we have shown that the EPHB4 mutant protein is expressed and presented on the membrane of LECs, but that tyrosine kinase activity is reduced, presumably altering the forward signalling (Figure 3D, left).
+Reverse signalling might be unaffected although this was not investigated here.
+The reduced forward signalling could be due to an antimorphic disease mechanism with a dominant negative effect of the EPHB4 mutant on the WT protein activity.
 This dominant negative disease mechanism has been suggested for some VEGFR3 variants associated with primary lymphedema.
-26 The variants in this category predominantly associated with LRFH with fetal hydrops, lymphovenous abnormalities, and ASD, some with very mild symptoms (e.g., FH3).
+The variants in this category predominantly associated with LRFH with fetal hydrops, lymphovenous abnormalities and ASD, some with very mild symptoms (e.g. FH3).

-For other variants, we detected a loss of EPHB4 protein, probably due to either nonsense-mediated messenger RNA (mRNA) decay or protein degradation.
+For other variants, we detected a loss of EPHB4 protein, probably due to either nonsense-mediated mRNA decay or protein degradation.
 Any EPHB4 mutant protein detected was of a shorter size and was trapped intracellularly, which could be a sign of the protein undergoing degradation.
-These EPHB4 mutants are most likely amorphic, acting as null alleles (Fig. 3d, right).
-Lower EPHB4 receptor levels will lead to an imbalance in the ratio of EphrinB2 ligand to EPHB4 receptor, which promotes cell dysfunction in normal microvascular endothelial cells.27 Variants in this category predominantly associated with CM-AVM2, but there were exceptions (e.g., the PL1 family).
-Bidirectional Eph-Ephrin signaling is complex and we can only speculate on how downstream forward or reverse signaling is affected by the EPHB4 variants as this was not investigated in this study.
-The existence of receptor-ligand oligomerization and bidirectional endocytosis of receptor-ligand complexes add another level of intricacy, which supports the need for more research into the field to fully understand the contribution of both forward and reverse signaling to the arteriovenous and lymphovenous compartments.
+These EPHB4 mutants are most likely amorphic, acting as null alleles (Figure 3D, right).
+Less EPHB4 receptor levels will lead to an imbalance in the ratio of EphrinB2 ligand to EPHB4 receptor, which promotes cell dysfunction in normal microvascular endothelial cells.
+Variants in this category predominantly associated with CM-AVM2, but there were exceptions (e.g. the PL1 family).
+Bidirectional Eph-Ephrin signalling is complex and we can only speculate on how downstream forward or reverse signalling is affected by the EPHB4 variants as this was not investigated in this study.
+The existence of receptorligand oligomerization and bi-directional endocytosis of receptor ligand complexes add another level of intricacy, which supports the need for more research into the field to fully understand the contribution of both forward and reverse signalling to the arteriovenous and lymphovenous compartments.

 Further studies are also needed to explain why the phenotype within families can be so variable.
-Several authors have suggested that a postzygotic de novo variant in the other allele ("second hit hypothesis") would be required for the development of the focal lesions associated with the CM-AVM2 disease phenotype.
-6-8 This mechanism has been shown for other hereditary multifocal vascular malformations such as RASA1-associated CM-AVM1.
-28-30 However, variable expression of the disease phenotype could also be due to genetic modifiers or polygenic inheritance, therefore, it is necessary to understand whether one or two EPHB4 null alleles will lead to disease.
+Several authors have suggested that a postzygotic de novo mutation in the other allele ('second hit hypothesis') would be required for the development of the focal lesions associated with the CM-AVM2 disease phenotype.6-8 This mechanism has been shown for other hereditary multifocal vascular malformations such as RASA1-associated CM-AVM1.28-30 However, variable expression of the disease phenotype could also be due to genetic modifiers or polygenic inheritance, therefore, it is necessary to understand whether one or two EPHB4 null alleles will lead to disease.